dvgica/healthful/README.md

 ## Configuration

-By default, the liveness check is available at `/healthz` and the liveness check at `/ready`, on port 9990.
+By default, the liveness check is available at `/healthz` and the readiness check at `/ready`, on port 9990.

 To modify these defaults, either configure in `application.conf`: